Efficient Hamiltonian Simulation for Solving Option Price Dynamics: Black-Scholes Schr odinger Equation

-With this discretization of the sampling operators, $\hat{X}_x$ and $\hat{P}_k$, the solution to Black-Scholes equation obtained and its relative discretization error with respect to the analytical solution are depicted in Fig. \ref{Diser} for different number of qubits.
+In Fig. \ref{Diser}, we illustrate the convergence of the solution to Black-Scholes equation and its relative discretization error with respect to the analytical solution for different number of qubits obtained by making use of the momentum discrete operator given by Eq.~(\ref{TBC}) to simulate the Hamiltonian dynamics.
+For these simulations we have made use of the duplication of the initial condition that we explain in section \ref{VA}.